-It’s hard to imagine what keeps these people positive all of the time, but they do it.
-I had a peer once in my career who worked for another agency.
-We used to see each other for meetings once a month or sometimes more frequently but after every time I saw him, I always found myself saying what a great guy he is.
+It’s hard to imagine what keeps these people positive all of the time, but they are.
+I work with other military contractors that are like this.
+While we are an intense bunch, there are a couple of guys that every time I see them, I always found myself saying, “what a great guy he is.”
 I would try to be more like him and still try today.
 Despite my best efforts and intent, I’m just not the “smile when its snowing guy”.
-I do however; make sure that if I have people like in my life, that I let them know how much I enjoy their company and focus time on them.
-We all need positive people our lives and should seek them out regularly, not to improve our own disposition, but to mutually benefit each other.
+I do however; make sure that if I have people like this in my life, that I let them know how much I enjoy their company and focus time on them.
+We all need positive people our lives and should seek them out regularly, not to improve our own disposition, but to be a mutual benefit to each other.

-Like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him.
+“Like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him.
 This was the appearance of the likeness of the glory of the LORD.
-When I saw it, I fell facedown, and I heard the voice of one speaking.
+When I saw it, I fell facedown, and I heard the voice of one speaking.”
 Ezekiel 1:28

 Ezekiel had become the constant star in people’s lives.
 He was there for everyone.
 Some may argue that it was easy; God was speaking to him directly.
-God speaks to us every day too.
+God speaks to us directly, every day too.
 We just need to listen.
-It’s the phone call that comes in the middle of an argument or the unexpected check that comes in the mail when your bills are late.
+It’s the phone call that comes in the middle of an argument to stop you from saying something hurtful or the unexpected check that comes in the mail when your bills are late.
 God is with us all day, every day; we just need to learn to listen for Him.
 Send your worries to God, pray daily, give thanks for what you have and be assured that your sins are forgiven.
 Then, stop and listen for God.